inspr/core-legacy/doc/helm_installation.md

 ## Exposing Inspr via NGINX

-Inspr Controller will already be exposed via NGINX by default.
-So you just need to have NGINX installed.
+Inspr Controller will be exposed via NGINX by default, so you just need to have NGINX installed.
 Follow the instructions in the [official NGINX documentation](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/) to install it.

 ## Exposing Inspr via port forward